Fast Concurrent Data Sketches: Introduction

-We instantiate our generic algorithm with two popular sketches from the open-source Java DataSketches library~\cite{DataSketches}: (1) a KMV $\Theta$ sketch~\cite{KMV}, which estimates the number of unique elements in a stream; and (2) a Quantiles sketch~\cite{Agarwal:2012} estimating the stream element with a given rank.
-Our design is generic and applicable to additional sketches.
+We instantiate our generic algorithm with two popular sketches from the open-source Apache DataSketches (Incubating) library~\cite{DataSketches}: (1) a KMV $\Theta$ sketch~\cite{KMV}, which estimates the number of unique elements in a stream; and (2) a Quantiles sketch~\cite{Agarwal:2012} estimating the stream element with a given rank.
+We have contributed the former back to the Apache DataSketches (Incubating) library~\cite{ConcurrentThetaImp}.
+Yet we emphasize that our design is generic and applicable to additional sketches.

 Figure~\ref{fig:performance} compares the ingestion throughput of our concurrent $\Theta$ sketch to that of a lock-protected sequential sketch, on multi-core hardware.
 As expected, the trivial solution does not scale whereas our algorithm scales linearly.
-We are currently in the process of contributing our parallel $\Theta$ sketch implementation to the DataSketches library~\cite{DataSketches}.
-Yet this paper focuses mostly on the theoretical aspects of our solution.

-In particular, concurrency induces an error, and one of the main challenges we address is analysing this additional error.
-To begin with, we need to specify a correctness criterion for the concurrent sketch.
+Concurrency induces an error, and one of the main challenges we address is analysing this additional error.
+To begin with, our concurrent sketch is a concurrent data structure, and we need to specify its semantics.
 We do so using a flavour of \emph{relaxed consistency} due to Henzinger et al.~\cite{Henzinger} that allows operations to ``overtake'' some other operations.
 Thus, a query may return a result that reflects all but a bounded number of the updates that precede it.
-While relaxed semantics were previously used for deterministic data structures like stacks~\cite{Henzinger} and priority queues~\cite{alistarh}, we believe that they are a natural fit for data sketches.
+While relaxed semantics were previously used for deterministic data structures like stacks~\cite{Henzinger} and priority queues~\cite{alistarh, rihani2014multiqueues}, we believe that they are a natural fit for data sketches.
 This is because sketches are typically used to summarise streams that arise from multiple real-world sources and are collected over a network with variable delays, and so even if the sketch ensures strict semantics, queries might miss some real-world events that occur before them.
 Additionally, sketches are inherently approximate.
 Relaxing their semantics therefore ``makes sense'', as long as it does not excessively increase the expected error.
+If a stream is much longer than the relaxation bound, then indeed the error induced by the relaxation is negligible.
+But since the error allowed by such a relaxation is additive, in small streams, it may have a large impact.
+This motivates our adaptive solution, which forgoes relaxing small streams.